cat903/linux101/cp/README.md

 cp -b file1.txt file2.txt
 ```

-`cp -b`  refers to backupa and copy, if file2.txt exist already cp will backup file2.txt as ~file2.txt and then it will overwrite its content
+`cp -b`  refers to backup and copy, if file2.txt exist already cp will backup file2.txt as ~file2.txt and then it will overwrite its content
 with file1.txt's content.
 <hr>